davegreen/shadowGroupSync/README.md

 > Add-WindowsFeature RSAT-AD-PowerShell

 Finally, if you are running Windows 7, the module can be installed with the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-us/download/details.aspx?id=7887).
-You will then need to enable it from 'Control Panel -> Programs -> Turn Windows Features On or Off'.
+You will then need to enable it from 'Control Panel -> Programs -> Turn Windows Features On or Off', or use the Add-WindowsFeature cmdlet as shown above..

 ### [Enabling scripts in PowerShell](http://technet.microsoft.com/en-us/library/hh849812.aspx)

 By default, PowerShell will not let you run scripts and will only work in interactive mode.
-In order to run the shadowGroupSync script, you will need to alter this behaviour.
+In order to run the shadowGroupSync script from a local drive, you will need to alter this behaviour.
 To do this, run PowerShell as an Administrator, then run the following command:

 > Set-ExecutionPolicy RemoteSigned